 The Amex Business Gold has you covered if an eligible item you’ve bought with the card is accidentally damaged or stolen within 90 days of purchase.
 You’ll be covered up to $1,000 per purchase and up to $50,000 per card.

 Amex Offers are targeted discounts or bonus miles on everyday purchases.
 Just add the deal to your card and make an eligible purchase to earn a statement credit or bonus miles.

 Amex Membership Rewards points get you lots of travel flexibility, because if you don’t have set travel plans for a future trip, these transferable points give you the option to choose from multiple direct airline and hotel partners when the time comes.
 Plus, you’ll get access to other indirect partners thanks to airline alliances and partnerships.

 Transferring points to partners will usually get you the most value for your Amex points.
-However, you can also redeem points at a rate of 1 cent each using Amex Pay With Points for flights through the Amex Membership Rewards portal without having to worry about blackout dates.
+However, you can also redeem points at a rate of one cent each using Amex Pay With Points for flights through the Amex Membership Rewards portal without having to worry about blackout dates.

 Plus, you’ll receive a 25% points rebate if you use your Amex points for flights booked with Amex Travel (up to 250,000 points back each calendar year).
 The rebate will kick in for first and business-class tickets, as well as coach tickets on your selected airline.

-1. Cheap Award Flights to Hawaii
+Cheap award flights to Hawaii

 Alaska Airlines and Singapore Airlines are partners.
 This means you can transfer Amex Membership Rewards points to Singapore Airlines, then book coach award flights on Alaska Airlines to Hawaii from West Coast cities like Los Angeles, San Francisco and Seattle for only 12,000 Singapore Airlines miles.